-When I tried to open one of videos that I took few months back, to my shock, some looked terrible and some simply refused to play.
+When I tried to open one of the videos that I took a few months back, to my shock, some looked terrible and some simply refused to play.
 Why can’t my videos just play?
-Can I even repair them?
+How to repair MOV files?

 Yes, you can repair your videos and make them play again and that too without spending a dime.
 There are several ways to repair a corrupt .mov file.
 They can do pretty much well job depending on how damaged the video file is.

-Before we go to solution, let’s look at why videos do not play.
+Before we go to the solution, let’s look at why videos do not play.

 Three Common Reasons

-Now, let us see the 3 options to repair different ways to repair a corrupt MOV file;
+Now, let us see 3 different methods to repair a corrupt MOV file;

 QuickTime 7 has the feature to check the properties of the damaged video files.
 To do that:

-Run QuickTime player and select Show Movie Inspector from Windows this will let you know the details like – Movie FPS, Video Format, Playing FPS, Pixel Information, Duration, Data Rate, Data Size etc. If the MOV video is damaged and QuickTime 7 shows a black screen error message, then the ‘Movie Inspector’ will show the details in the video file metadata.
+Run QuickTime player and select Show Movie Inspector from Windows tab.
+This will let you know the details like – Movie FPS, Video Format, Playing FPS, Pixel Information, Duration, Data Rate, Data Size, etc. If the MOV video is damaged and QuickTime 7 shows a black screen error message, then the ‘Movie Inspector’ will show the details in the video file metadata.

-Option 2: Repair Corrupt MOV files Using VLC
+Option 2: Repair Damaged MOV File Using VLC

 We know VLC as a media player to just watch videos or movies.
 What we are unaware of is that it has features that are capable of mending your corrupted MOV or MP4 videos.
 Surprising, but true.
 Next time, when your VLC player prompts you of repairing corrupted or unplayable videos, click YES and follow the below-mentioned steps: